MeteoSwiss-APN/dawn/README.md

 ## Introduction

 Dawn is a compiler toolchain for developing high-level DSLs for geophysical fluid dynamics models.
-A tutorial and reference documentation is provided [here](https://thfabian.github.io/dawn).
+A tutorial and reference documentation is provided [here](https://thfabian.github.io/dawn) (or you can download it as a pdf [here](https://github.com/thfabian/dawn/blob/gh-pages/dawn.pdf)).

 ### Motivation